Program Proposal and Approval

 - Propose discontinuing the degree

-If the answer to one or more of these is “yes,” please consult with Andrea Bueschel (firstname.lastname@example.org), Associate Provost for Strategy and Policy, and Dan Pattley (email@example.com), Coordinator for Strategy and Policy, regarding whether a new proposal and review are required.
+If the answer to one or more of these is “yes,” please consult with Mearah Quinn-Brauner (email@example.com), Director for Strategy and Policy in the Office of the Provost, regarding whether a new proposal and review are required.